 The Credit Union's major source of income is financial margin which is the difference between interest earned on investments and loans to members and interest paid to members on their deposits.
-The objective of managing the financial margin is to match repricing or maturity dates of loans and investments and member deposits within policy limits.
+The objective of managing the financial margin is to match re - pricing or maturity dates of loans and investments and members' savings and deposits within policy limits.
 These limits are intended to limit the Credit Union's exposure to changing interest rates and to wide fluctuations of income during periods of changing interest rates.
-The differential represents the net mismatch between loans and investments and member deposits for those particular maturity dates.
+The differential represents the net mismatch between loans and investments and members' savings and deposits for those particular maturity dates.
 Certain items on the statement of financial position, such as non-interest bearing member deposits and equity do not provide interest rate exposure to the Credit Union.
 These items are reported as non-interest rate sensitive in the table below.

-Amounts with variable interest rates, or due on demand, are classified as on demand.
+Amounts with variable interest rates, or due on demand, are classified as variable.

-A significant amount of member loans receivable and member deposits can be settled before maturity on payment of a penalty.
+A significant amount of members' loans receivable and members' savings and deposits can be settled before maturity on payment of a penalty.
 No adjustment has been made for repayments that may occur prior to maturity.